RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

     a = b + c; // Instruction 1

     d = e + f; // Instruction 2

     => we can execute Inst.1 & Inst.2 in parallel because they are independent.

 2. Dynamic instruction scheduling

   Dynamic Instruction Scheduling is a technique where a processor dynamically adjusts the execution order of instructions at "runtime" to improve performance.

+  It resolves bottlenecks caused by data or control dependencies between instructions.

 3. Tomasulo's Algorithm
 4. Vector Processing